simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  1998-11-20
+<br />**Date image released:**  2022-09-13
 <br />**This image is owned by:**
-Steve Dunn
+Alan Friedman
+(Averted Imagination)

-<br />**Title of the image:**  Green Fireball
+<br />**Title of the image:**  A Long Snaking Filament on the Sun
-<br />**Description for the image:**  "Goodness, Gracious, Green Balls Of Fire!", might have been an appropriate theme song title for the 1998 Leonid meteor shower.
-Many observers, like astrophotographer Steve Dunn watching from Cape Canaveral, Florida, USA, reported that a lot of the characteristically bright Leonid meteors had a greenish tint.
-Around 6:00 AM EST on November 17, he photographed this dazzling Leonid fireball leaving a striking green-to-white trail against a background of stars in the constellation Coma Berenices.
-Dunn comments that he considers himself a green novice observer, but is now anticipating next November's appearance of the Leonids shower.
+<br />**Description for the image:**  rlier this month, the Sun exhibited one of the longer filaments on record.
+Visible as the bright curving streak around the image center, the snaking filament's full extent was estimated to be over half of the Sun's radius -- more than 350,000 kilometers long.
+A filament is composed of  hot gas held aloft by the Sun's magnetic field, so that viewed from the side it would appear as a raised prominence.
+A different, smaller prominence is simultaneously visible at the Sun's edge.
+The featured image is in false-color and color-inverted to highlight not only the filament but the Sun's carpet chromosphere.
+The bright dot on the upper right is actually a dark sunspot about the size of the Earth.
+Solar filaments typically last from hours to days, eventually collapsing to return hot plasma back to the Sun.
+Sometimes, though, they explode and expel particles into the Solar System, some of which trigger auroras on Earth.
+The pictured filament appeared in early September and continued to hold steady for about a week.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/9811/greenfire_dunn_big.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2209/SnakingFilament_Friedman_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).